elgaspar/php-and-mysql-example/README.md

 ## The problem
-You work for a company that has tripled in size over the past few years and the way the vacation process works is no longer efficient, as it requires a combination of hand written applications, approvals, storage and maintenace.
-You are asked to create a portal where employees can request their cavaction online, the manager receives a notification to approve or decline that request, and the information (time used, balances) is stored withing the portal.
+You work for a company that has tripled in size over the past few years and the way the vacation process works is no longer efficient, as it requires a combination of handwritten applications, approvals, storage, and maintenance.
+You are asked to create a portal where employees can request their vacation online, the manager receives a notification to approve or decline that request, and the information (time used, balances) is stored within the portal.

 ## Database